 After you make it a few times, you won’t be able to stop.
 This rice dish is perfect for filling tacos and burritos, and it also makes an incredible base for a taco bowl or casserole.
 And, since there’s always leftovers, you know you’ll have lunch covered the next day, too!
 So what are you waiting for?
 Go ahead and whip up a batch of this super easy Skinny Mexican Rice.
 We can’t wait to hear what you think about this simple but delicious dish.

-- 1 small sweet onion, diced
+- 1 onion small, diced

-- 1/4 cup water, + more as needed
+- 1/4 cup water plus more as needed

-- 2 cloves garlic, minced
+- 2 garlic cloves minced